ControlKit/ForceUpdateKit-Android/docs/MIGRATION.md

 ```

 #### 2. State Management
-State handling has been improved with better error management.
+State handling has been improved with better error management and external error handling library.

 **Before (0.0.1):**
 ```kotlin